GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

 First, you will learn how to create a middleware to intercepts incoming and outgoing events/messages.
 In this middleware you will handle the user-agent communication and the specials command only available for agents.
 Later you will modify your bot to use the new middleware and add a dialog to hand off the bot conversation to a human agent.

 Inside [this folder](./exercise7-HandOffToHuman) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solution as guidance if you need additional help as you work through this exercise.
-Remember that for using it, you need to run `npm install` and complete the placeholders for the LUIS Model, Azure Search Index name and key and Text Analytics key.
+Remember that for using it, you need to run `npm install` and complete the placeholders for the LUIS Model, Azure Search Index name and key and Text Analytics key in the `.env` file.

 For more details about the hand-off approach used in this exercise you can check this session from [BUILD 2017](https://channel9.msdn.com/Events/Build/2017/P4075) or [this sample](https://github.com/palindromed/Bot-HandOff).